Computer Siksha

 HTML is a markup language interpreted by web browsers

 Correct Answer: D — A markup language interpreted by web browsers HTML is a markup language, not a programming language.
 It does not perform calculations or logic — instead, it structures and presents content.
-Web browsers like Chrome, Firefox, and Edge interpret HTML files directly without needing any compilation step.
+Furthermore, web browsers like Chrome, Firefox, and Edge consequently interpret HTML files directly without needing any compilation step.
 As a result, this makes HTML easy for beginners to write and test quickly.
 Therefore, understanding that HTML is a markup language helps you know its purpose and limitations from the start.